Canyons of the Ancients National Monument, Colorado

 Saddlehorn Pueblo at the Canyon of the Ancients

 Castle Rock Pueblo – This pueblo, built around a sandstone butte, was erected and occupied from the 1250s to the 1280s AD.
 The village is contemporary with the seven small cliff dwellings along the lower Sand Canyon Trail.
 When Crow Canyon Archaeological Center archaeologists conducted limited excavations at Castle Rock in 1993 and 1994, they found at least 16 kivas.
-While most kivas are circular in this area, one was rectangular — a building shape used by modern Hopi people.
-The village also includes 40 above-ground rooms, nine possible towers and a D-shaped enclosure.
+While most kivas in this area are circular, one was rectangular—a building shape used by modern Hopi people.
+The village also includes 40 above-ground rooms, nine possible towers, and a D-shaped enclosure.

 Saddlehorn Pueblo – One of the largest pueblos of the 13th century, Sand Canyon Pueblo, built between 1250 and 1280, contains at least 20 multi-family room blocks with 420 rooms, 90 kivas, and 14 towers.
-A spring runs through the center of the walled site that held up to 725 people.
-Construction was exacting, with care taken to shape stone and some double and triple walls for stability.
-Families lived in clusters of rooms that included living, storage, and workrooms and had their own family kivas.
-The community shared roofed plazas and great kivas and towers often connected to kivas.
-By 1280, new construction had stopped and people began migrating out of the pueblo.
+A spring runs through the center of the walled site, which could accommodate up to 725 people.
+Construction was exacting, with care taken to shape stone and to construct some double- and triple-walled structures for stability.
+Families lived in clusters of rooms that included living, storage, and workrooms, and had their own family kivas.
+The community shared roofed plazas, great kivas, and towers often connected to kivas.
+By 1280, new construction had stopped, and people began migrating out of the pueblo.

 Double Cliff House – Built in two ledges of an alcove, the Pueblo people must have used a ladder to get to the two upper rooms.
 There is a window in one of the upper rooms.
-The stone masonry has been protected by the alcove and is well preserved.
+The alcove has protected the stone masonry and is well preserved.
 The upper ledge is about 40 feet long.
 Archaeologists recorded and mapped Double Cliff House in 1965.
-They found pottery sherds and stone tools that indicated the House was probably used in the thirteenth century, 1200s AD.
+They found pottery sherds and stone tools that indicate the House was probably used in the thirteenth century (1200s AD).

-Corncob House – The neighbors next door and to the west at Corncob House only had one alcove in which to build their home.
+Corncob House – The neighbors to the north and west of Corncob House had only one alcove in which to build their home.
 The masonry walls have three feet of double-coursed rock in a wide, shallow U-shape with loose sandy trash behind them, as if to create a flat foundation for another structure or a platform.
 The midden in front of the site is eroded.
-Ancient corncobs, two yucca leaf strips tied in knots, and a piece of fiber or loose cordage were found when archaeologists excavated the site in 1965.
+Ancient corncobs, two yucca leaf strips tied in knots, and a piece of fiber or loose cordage were found during archaeological excavations at the site in 1965.

 Ruins of Lowry Pueblo with the Canyons of the Ancients National Monument by Carol Highsmith.